hapax/hapax.github.io/assets/simple-physics.md

 of string.
 But for maximal whimsy, we can turn a stopwatch, pumpkin and spool of string *into* a ruler!
-Use the string as a ruler, snip off the corresponding amount, attach the pumpkin and gently wobble.
+Use the string as a ruler, snip off the corresponding length, attach the pumpkin and gently wobble.
-By timing the period of the wobble, we can infer the length!
+By timing the period of the wobble with the stopwatch, we can figure out how long the string is!

 #### 2.2.
 Drag and drop<a id="sec-2-2" name="sec-2-2"></a>